Objections are a good sign.

 4) Margins / unit economics

-Current CAC payback [N months] on [segment]; trials show [N-1] with new motion.
+Current CAC payback is [N months] on [segment].

 5) Pricing pushback